• battery

 Article Image

 Batteries are hazardous waste and should never be disposed of with general waste.
-Recycling centres, workshops and scrap metal dealers will take batteries off your hands and dispose of appropriately.
+Recycling centres, workshops and scrap metal dealers will take batteries off your hands and dispose of them appropriately.
 Recyclers will separate and sell the materials recovered.

 Lead-acid batteries - can contain lead, polypropylene and sulphuric acid.
-The battery is ground down, the acid neutralized, and polymers are separated from the lead.
+The battery is ground down, the acid neutralised, and polymers are separated from the lead.
 Materials recovered can be used to make new batteries.

 Unfortunately, the current cost of newly mined lithium is cheaper than recycled lithium, but progress is underway to make the recycling process less expensive.

-In fact, next time you purchase laundry detergent, or plant pots, or new batteries, stop to consider that these items might have been made from the materials salvaged from your old car battery.
+In fact, next time you purchase laundry detergent, plant pots, or new batteries, stop to consider that these items might have been made from the materials salvaged from your old car battery.

 The easy way is to get an AutoGuru expert mechanic to test and replace your battery, without the hassle.